Data locations for Azure Virtual Desktop

 Microsoft doesn't control or limit the regions where you or your users can access your user and app-specific data.

-Windows Virtual Desktop stores global metadata information like tenant names, host pool names, app group names, and user principal names in a datacenter.
-Whenever a customer creates a service object, they must enter a location for the service object.
-The location they enter determines where the metadata for the object will be stored.
-The customer will choose an Azure region and the metadata will be stored in the related geography.
-For a list of all Azure regions and related geographies, see Azure geographies.
+Azure Virtual Desktop stores various types of information like host pool names, app group names, workspace names, and user principal names in a datacenter.
+While creating any of the service objects, the customer has to enter the location where the object needs to be created.
+The location of this object determines where the information for the object will be stored.
+The customer will choose an Azure region and the related information will be stored in the associated geography.
+For a list of all Azure regions and related geographies, visit https://azure.microsoft.com/global-infrastructure/geographies/.

-We currently support storing metadata in the following geographies:
+We currently support storing the aforementioned data in the following locations:

-The stored metadata is encrypted at rest, and geo-redundant mirrors are maintained within the geography.
-All customer data, such as app settings and user data, resides in the location the customer chooses and isn't managed by the service.
-More geographies will become available as the service grows.
+More geographies will be added as the service grows.
+The stored information is encrypted at rest, and geo-redundant mirrors are maintained within the geography.
+Customer data, such as app settings and user data, resides in the location the customer chooses and isn't managed by the service.